New rumors about Kim Jong Un pour in daily. The North Korean leader is dead. Or he’s very ill. Or maybe he’s just recuperating in his luxury compound.

 Sandwiched amid goliaths, North Korea is a small, impoverished, extraordinarily proud nation that through sheer force of will and a relentless cult of personality built around a single family has been at the centre of a half-century security headache for its neighbours.

-No matter how successful China, South Korea, and Japan become and their collective transformation from war, poverty and domestic infighting into political and economic might have been spectacular North Korea, and its single-minded pursuit of nuclear-tipped missiles meant to protect the Kim family has made it impossible to ignore, holding the region and Washington hostage to its narrow ambitions.
+No matter how successful China, South Korea, and Japan become and their collective transformation from war, poverty and domestic infighting into political and economic might have been spectacular for North Korea.
+Its single-minded pursuit of nuclear-tipped missiles meant to protect the Kim family has made it impossible to ignore, holding the region and Washington hostage to its narrow ambitions.

 Some unconfirmed, lightly or unsourced news reports say that Kim is in fragile condition or even a vegetative state following heart surgery.